portlandcodeschool/js-night/fall-syllabus.md

 -   Lecture: Nested Views in Backbone, Backbone Collections
 -   Lecture: More Backbone examples
 -   CL's comments: per conversation with Dan taking out the bits on browserify, watchify etc. until the end as special topics
+-   BV's comments: I agree with taking out browserify/watchify.
+I would say that when we hit group project month again, we might want to show them file concatenation as a best practice because it reduces the number of http requests that the browser has to make.
+This is more of a bonus topic.
+This could be useful for people who are in a place to take on this extra concept.
+It would not be necessary for group projects.

 # Week: